University of Sheffield launches new research hub to put the UK at the forefront of a new electrical revolution

 - Launch aims to put UK manufacturing at forefront of electrical revolution in aerospace, energy, high value automotive and premium consumer sectors

-The University of Sheffield hosted leading figures from academia and industry this week at the official launch of its new research hub, which aims to put UK manufacturing at the forefront of the electrification revolution in aerospace, energy, high value automotive and premium consumer sectors.
+The University of Sheffield hosted leading figures from academia and industry this week for the official launch of its new research hub, which aims to put UK manufacturing at the forefront of the electrification revolution in aerospace, energy, high value automotive and premium consumer sectors.